ntnu-arl/PX4-CBF/README.md

 ## Build / Install Instructions for Standard PX4 Flight Controllers

 As the safety filter is implemented as part of the PX4 position controller, no additional changes are necessary aside from building and flashing the firmware (following instruction [here](https://docs.px4.io/main/en/dev_setup/building_px4.html)).
-Certain flight controllers may return memory errors due to the QP library used, these are simple solved by disabling unnecessary components.
+Certain flight controllers may return memory errors due to the QP library used, these are simple solved by disabling unnecessary components in `<PX4-firmware_repo/boards/<specific_board>/default.px4board`.

 ## Build for ModalAI VOXL SDK